dife-bioinformatics/metaKEGG/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+See the GNU Affero General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see https://www.gnu.org/licenses/.
+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see [GNU Affero General Public License](https://www.gnu.org/licenses/#AGPL).

 Author: Michail Lazaratos, Deutsches Institut für Ernährungsforschung Potsdam-Rehbrücke / German Institute of Human Nutrition Potsdam-Rehbrücke (DIfE)